 At the beginning of the rating period, the rated soldier will receive a copy of DA Form 67-10-1A filled out by the rater and senior rater.
 The officer must verify having seen the completed form and provide personal identifying data within the form.
 The DA 67-10-1A will later be handed to the raters at a face-to-face meeting.

-The rating chain preparing the report consists of a rater and senior rater; sometimes an intermediate rater can also take part in the evaluation process.
+The rating chain preparing the report consists of a rater and a senior rater; sometimes an intermediate rater can also take part in the evaluation process.
 The rating period lasts for at least 90 days and includes face-to-face discussions and supervision.
 The Army-wide standard is to file the report digitally through the Evaluation Entry System (EES) and secure them by an electronic signature.

 Use this form to provide the Department of Army Headquarters (HQDA) with information about the rated officer's competence, mental and physical condition and potential for promotion.

 This version of the evaluation report is used for evaluating brigadier generals (BG) and higher-ranking officers.

 This version of the Officer Evaluation Report (OER) is used for evaluating the performance of colonels.